Affirmative Action

 In general, when taking supportive measures, the College shall minimize the burden on either party.
 The College must maintain as confidential any supportive measures provided to either party, to the extent that maintaining such confidentiality would not impair the ability of the College to provide the supportive measures.

-Students may be hesitant to report sexual violence out of concern that they, or witnesses, might be charged with violations of the College’s drug/alcohol policy and/or the Student Code of Conduct.
-While the College does not condone such behavior, it places a priority on addressing allegations of sexual violence.
-Accordingly, the College shall not pursue discipline against a student who reports, witnesses or possesses personal knowledge of an incident of sexual violence unless the College determines that the report was not made in good faith or that the violation was egregious.
-An egregious violation shall include, but not be limited to, taking an action that places the health and safety of another person at risk.
+Students may be hesitant to report Sex-Based Harassment out of concern that they, or witnesses, might be charged with violations of the College’s drug/alcohol policy and/or the Student Code of Conduct.
+While the College does not condone such behavior, it places a priority on addressing allegations of Sex-Based Harassment.
+Accordingly, the College may elect not to pursue discipline against a student who, in good faith, reports, witnesses or possesses personal knowledge of an incident of Sex-Based Harassment.

-• Be provided with a copy of the College’s Sexual Violence – Complainant’s Rights and Information Advisory, which shall include information concerning counseling, health, and mental health services, victim advocacy and support, law enforcement assistance, and other services available on and off campus;
+• Be provided with a copy of the College’s Sex-Based Harassment – Complainant’s Rights and Information Advisory, which shall include information concerning counseling, health, and mental health services, victim advocacy and support, law enforcement assistance, and other services available on and off campus;

 • Have the right to pursue, or not pursue, assistance from campus administration officials or campus law enforcement;